 Other common cause of hirsutism is Cushing’s syndrome – excess cortisol production can cause excessive hair growth in both men and women.

-WHAT ARE THE SYMPTOMS OF HIRSUTISM:
+THE SYMPTOMS OF HIRSUTISM:

 The symptom of hirsutism is the excessive growth of hair in women on chin, face, chest, around the nipples and abdomen.
 Consult a doctor to determine the cause of your hirsutism.